Gladstone Street Farm

-Reduce the Urban Heat Island Effect (UHI): GWR’s urban farms will contribute to combating the UHI effect by creating cool, green islands within the urban landscape that will shade and protect impervious surfaces from the effects of solar radiation.
+Reduce the Urban Heat Island Effect (UHI): GWR’s urban farms contribute to combating the UHI effect by creating cool, green islands within the urban landscape that shade and protect impervious surfaces from the effects of solar radiation.

 “Through the Work-for-the-Dole program, I volunteered for a not-for-profit, social organisation called Green World Revolution, which is urban farming.
 I showed potential and effort, so i got a job as their delivery rider. … It’s given me an opportunity to reinvent myself.
 I am a young father with goals now.”